-College Work Study is a federal program offering employment to students who show financial need.
-Jobs are usually part-time, though full-time work may be available during the summer.
+Federal College Work-Study is a federal program offering employment to students who show financial need.
+Jobs are usually part time, though full-time work may be available during the summer.
+Most jobs are on the campus, although some also are available in community agencies.